All Episodes

 This judge is a very qualified judge, and federal judges are supposed to be fair and read the law properly.

-There's no evidence that this judge, and and and shame on anyone who suggests that she's not going to be fair and impartial, because there's absolutely no evidence that she couldn't be fair and partial.
+There's no evidence that this judge, and shame on anyone who suggests that she's not going to be fair and impartial, because there's absolutely no evidence that she couldn't be fair and impartial.

-Well, they tried to point out that in the the case she had put forward a special master, and the 11th Circuit, you know, uh push back on that, uh, and she eventually just could you know gave into what the 11th Circuit said.
+Well, they tried to point out that in the case, she had put forward a special master, and the 11th Circuit pushed back on that, and she eventually just gave in to what the 11th Circuit said.

-So I mean, I would imagine that you know this is going to be one of those moments.
+So, I mean, I would imagine that this is going to be one of those moments.

-Um I will say, do you do you think that this is such a slam dunk case that that clearly the special counsel believes it is?
+I will say, do you think that this is such a slam-dunk case that clearly the special counsel believes it is?

-It's a case, first of all, it's a case that had had they entitled the grand jury on the Biden's for the same exact you know, conduct or the Clintons and Hillary Clinton in particular for her steel dossier thing or or the But is that gonna be allowed?
+It's a case, first of all, it's a case that had they entailed the grand jury on the Bidens for the same exact conduct or the Clintons and Hillary Clinton in particular for her steel dossier thing or the.

 Of course not.

-But but when you say slam dumb case, there's no such thing as a slam dumb case when it you're basing your your entire theory on assumptions maybe made by others or that you're making.
+But when you say slam dunk case, there's no such thing as a slam-dunk case when you're basing your entire theory on assumptions maybe made by others or that you're making.

-The assumptions being that that Donald Trump, you know, knew he was doing something wrong.
+The assumption being that Donald Trump knew he was doing something wrong.

-In criminal law, you have to have the mentor, as they call it, or the criminal intent to do something wrong.
+In criminal law, you have to have the mentoring, as they call it, or the criminal intent to do something wrong.

-And and for him to declassify documents, take home, most of which were personal mementos, obviously, and and some documents that he believes he declassified when he left the office.
+And for him to declassify documents, take home most of which were personal mementos, obviously, and some documents that he believes he declassified when he left the office.

 They can feel that if someone's being treated unfairly.

-Now we as lawyers can't argue this, of course, but but a jury, and I've seen it happen before, if they believe someone's being treated unfairly, there's no one that could tell them they have to vote a certain way.
+Now, we as lawyers can't argue this, of course, but a jury, and I've seen it happen before, if they believe someone's being treated unfairly, there's no one that could tell them they have to vote a certain way.

-Yeah, well, the judge is not going to let those comparisons in, but we all live in this this planet Earth where people are going to understand that look, if you think you're gonna get a jury who's never heard of any of the the Biden classified document stuff or the Hillary Clinton Steel dossier or the Hillary Clinton private email server, you know, we're not living in reality.
+Yeah, well, the judge is not going to let those comparisons in, but we all live in this planet, Earth, where people are going to understand that, look, if you think you're going to have jury who's never heard of any of the Biden classified document stuff or the Hillary Clinton steel dossier or the Hillary Clinton private email server, you know, we're not living in reality.

 There could be people who are going to say it's not fair what happened here.

-And I think there is a way for the defense in this case to bring out the fact that no one else has been prosecuted for these documents, uh classified documents where they were recovered in other people's homes, like you know, Vice President Pence, like uh Joe Biden, like others.
+And I think there is a way for the defense in this case to bring out the fact that no one else has been prosecuted for these documents, classified documents, where they were recovered in other people's homes, like, you know, Vice President Pence, like Joe Biden, like others.

-Uh it is and Hillary was the worst defender of them all.
+And Hillary was the worst offender of them all.

-Yep, but unfortunately, unfortunately, you know, there is uh double standard, and that's the way of putting that.
+Yep, but unfortunately, unfortunately, you know, there is double standards.

-And look, I still think with a Florida jury, which means he's gonna get some people on there who don't off the bat hear the name of the defendant and vote guilty, right?
+And look, I still think with a Florida jury, which means he's going to get some people on there who don't off the bat hear the name of the defendant and vote guilty, right?

-Because had this case been in New York or in DC, there are people who would have heard the name of the defendant and said, good, he's guilty.
+Because had this case been in New York or D.C., there are people who would have heard the name of the defendant and said, good, he's guilty.

 I don't really care what the evidence is.

-I think in Florida, you're gonna at least have a balance.
+I think in Florida, you're going to at least have a balance.

-This judge Well, you have the best shot at a balance, and it looks like the they're gonna do everything they can do to get uh to do their judge shopping and get a more favorable judge uh on their part, even though it's a random system.
+And it looks like they're going to do everything they can do to get to do their judge shopping and get a more favorable judge on their part, even though it's a random system.

-Uh Joe Takapina, uh Trump's attorney, thank you so much for being with us.
+Joe Takapina, Trump's attorney, thank you so much for being with us.

 Thanks.